Personal life of Leonardo da Vinci: Sexuality

 Other authors contend that Leonardo was actively homosexual.
 Serge Bramly states that "the fact that Leonardo warns against lustfulness certainly need not mean that he himself was chaste".
-David M. Friedman argues that Leonardo's notebooks show a preoccupation with men and with sexuality uninterrupted by the trial and agrees with art historian Kenneth Clark that Leonardo never became sexless.
+David Friedman argues that Leonardo's notebooks show a preoccupation with men and with sexuality uninterrupted by the trial and agrees with art historian Kenneth Clark that Leonardo never became sexless.
 Michael White, in Leonardo: The First Scientist, says it is likely that the trial simply made Leonardo cautious and defensive about his personal relationships and sexuality, but did not dissuade him from intimate relationships with men: "there is little doubt that Leonardo remained a practising homosexual".

 Leonardo's late painting of Saint John the Baptist is often cited as support of the case that Leonardo was homosexual.
 There is also an erotic drawing of Salaì known as The Incarnate Angel, accepted as being by the hand of Leonardo, which was one of a number of such drawings once among those contained in the British Royal Collection, but later dispersed.
 The particular drawing, showing an angel with an erect phallus, was rediscovered in a German collection in 1991.
 It appears to be a humorous take on Leonardo's St. John the Baptist.
-The painting of John the Baptist was copied by several of Leonardo's followers, including Salaì.
-The drawing may also be by one of Leonardo's pupils, perhaps Salaì himself, as it appears to have been drawn by the right, rather than the left hand, and bears strong resemblance to Salaì's copy of the painting.
-Salaì in particular was suspected of being Leonardo's young partner, as he followed him in France in 1517.
-Even though the boy left soon after, Leonardo in his testament left him half of his garden in Milan.
+Leonardo‘s folio Codex Atlanticus includes two pages of drawings by a hand other than Leonardo's, one of which is a crudely drawn sketch depicting an anus, identified as "Salaì's bum", pursued by penises on legs with tails.
+Giorgio Vasari described Salaì as "a graceful and beautiful youth with curly hair, in which Leonardo greatly delighted".